 Cooperating with and without Formal Agreements

-Against the background of the right to academic freedom, researchers are free to choose their cooperation partners and enter into a non-formal collaboration.
+There are numerous ways for international cooperation at the University of Göttingen, such as cooperation in a legal framework and collaboration without a contractual basis in written form.
+Researchers and teaching staff are generally free to choose their cooperation partners and the form of collaboration.
 However, we recommend formalizing the collaboration in writing in order to define the framework conditions for both sides, especially if the collaboration is long-term.

 - In all matters relating to Erasmus+ and the Key Actions, as well as the DAAD and its funding programs and Marie Skłodowska-Curie Action (MSCA) please contact Göttingen International.